wwarthen/RomWBW/Source/Doc/SystemGuide.md

 and the Boot Disk Slice (E).
 The returned Status (A) is a standard HBIOS result code.

+This information is recorded in the HCB.
+HCB_BOOTBID is set to the Boot Bank ID (L) and HCB_BOOTVOL is set to the BootDisk Unit/Slice (DE).

 #### SYSSET Subfunction 0xF3 -- Set CPU Speed (CPUSPD)

 | **Entry Parameters**                   | **Returned Values**                    |